-It’s so easy to shop and buy from the giant retailer that users need willpower and savvy to avoid overspending.
-Understanding some of Amazon’s ingenious marketing tactics also helps make conscious choices rather than automatically succumbing to a site’s subtle signals to buy.
+It’s so easy to shop at the giant retailer that users need willpower and savvy to avoid overspending.
+Understanding some of Amazon’s ingenious marketing tactics also can help you make conscious choices rather than automatically succumbing to the site’s subtle signals to buy.

 Let’s look at some of the ways Amazon makes online shopping even more mesmerizing.